Interview

 Eugene Yiu Nam Cheung, our Curatorial Fellow at Whitechapel Gallery, and Rachel Be-Yun Wang, our Curatorial Research Fellow at Chisenhale Gallery, both began their Fellowships in spring 2023.
 They relate to each other about their thoughts on research, writing, institutions, and being in London.

-Asymmetry: Let's begin the conversation by each introducing your respective practices and exploring the potential intersections between them.
+ASYMMETRY: Let's begin the conversation by each introducing your respective practices and exploring the potential intersections between them.
 For instance, the world of writing and its profound impact in various contexts.

-R: I work in curating and artmaking, with a practice that involves exhibition, studio, and written production.
+RACHEL: I work in curating and artmaking, with a practice that involves exhibition, studio, and written production.
 My interests revolve around questions of documentation, which has extended into archives and publication, but also in the fields of new media art and environmental art.
 I’ve most recently been interested in strategies and techniques of posterity, and how those feed into institutional/curatorial identities.
 Eugene, I know you might have some words to say about the thresholds of language and how they carry the potential to carve our realities…

-E: I often return to that well cited proposition from Wittgenstein about how the limits of one’s language signify the limits of one’s world.
+EUGENE: I often return to that well cited proposition from Wittgenstein about how the limits of one’s language signify the limits of one’s world.
 As a writer and cultural worker, I’m interested in how artists and writers invent, manipulate, and destroy language to offer new ways of engaging with history and social experience.
 I’m particularly taken by writers like Ingeborg Bachmann, for instance, who took language to its absolute limits: she blew the medium open to identify where it might succeed or fail as a form of representation, and indexed, among other things, how fascism is the condition precedent in all private relations, particularly within the form of the male-female couple.
 I’m perhaps drawn to language for its velocity, the speed at which it can create or annihilate comprehension and alter the perception of consciousness.
 I’m curious about your research around those “techniques of posterity” and what you might mean by “institutional/curatorial identities,” here.
 Would you be able to elaborate on this?

 R: Well, I turn to archives because that’s where we usually find the evidence of decisions-made-for-posterity in curatorial spaces.
 I’m probably projecting from personal experience, but I feel like there are a lot of comparisons to be made with the pedagogical and curatorial gesture, and their administration.
 In my time with/in/around art schools and its people, the production of creative knowledge was intimately tied to a recognition (and sometimes dismissal) of disciplines, but there’s an awareness of how they are situated in the strata of a (formerly) sedimentary canon.
 Of course, that’s an old-school way of articulating things but these information ecologies are imbricated in socio-historical explanation, intellectual transference, affective experiences, and probably a lot of other unwieldy stuff.
 Chisenhale has a unique exhibition model and fascinating commissions programme, so it would almost be remiss of me not to hit the archives.